infuanfu/NMHL/README.md

-# NHML - Non-Military Human License
+# NHML - Non-Military Humane License

-## NMHL (Non-Military Humane License) Restriction
+## NHML Restriction
 The license mentioned below (hereafter main license) is further restricted in the following way.